Updated: Jan 20

 What is one of the biggest changes you have seen in the business since you started?

-Back then interest rates were 19%, so THAT has certainly changed.
+Back then interest rates averaged 17%, so THAT has certainly changed.
 Also the way we market.
 Before digital cameras and publishing software, we took pictures of the homes ourselves, had them developed – hoping they were good – and glue-sticking them into the layout for the printer.
 Now we have digital photos taken by a professional photographer and our in-house designer produces all of our listing brochures.

 Do you think online home searches will eventually replace the need for a buyer’s agent?